 Use the Charcoal Grate for Grilling

-The adjustable height charcoal grate lets you drop the fire down low for roasting, or use a hand crank to bring it up right under the cook surface for super searing.
+The adjustable height charcoal grate lets you drop the fire down low for roasting, or use a hand crank (below) to bring it up right under the cook surface for super searing.
 This design is reminiscent of the classic Hasty-Bakes that have been smoking and grilling across the USA since the 1948.
-M1 places a second adjustable air intake damper under the right side shelf to control fire in the charcoal grate when grilling.
-Leave this damper closed when smoking.
-See below.

 M1 straddles the territory between a rugged traditional Texas wood burning smoker and an attractive charcoal grill that fits right in on any patio without taking up a lot of space.
 Even with a relatively modest footprint, (about 26" x 26" not counting the side shelves), the primary cooking grates can hold two 12 to 15 pound briskets and smoking capacity can be easily extended by using the 328 square inch stainless steel charcoal grate as a secondary cook surface.
 Furthermore, this 2 in 1 device eliminates the need for a separate grill and dedicated smoker.